 Transmitter ‘hook-ups’ are often configured individually for each application, and can be large, heavy and difficult to install.
 By replacing such arrangements with purpose-designed close-coupled manifold/mounting solutions, users are able to optimise accuracy and reap a whole range of additional benefits such as:

-- Simpler design with less components and less leak paths
+simpler design with fewer components and fewer leak paths,

-- No risk of impulse lines blocking, as impulse lines are eliminated
+no risk of impulse lines blocking, as impulse lines are eliminated, and

 Faster process measurement

 ‘Hook-ups’ for pressure transmitters often involve the custom configuration of complex arrangements of tubing, with multiple connections and valves.
 Measurement errors can be introduced as a result of long length impulse lines.
 These errors are frequently compounded by the use of different tube, fitting and valve components whose diameters may vary throughout an instrument installation.

 Inaccuracies can distort the pressure impulse signal, causing errors of up to 15% (on flow measurements).